iom/Project-Development-Prompt-Library/replit.md

 **Admin Interface**: Separated admin functionality through a dedicated router (`/secure-admin-2024`) with hidden URL paths and key-based authentication.
 This provides secure access to content management features while keeping the public interface completely open.

 **Content Management Workflow**: Implements a submission-review-approval workflow where public users can submit prompts that require admin approval before appearing in the public library.
 This ensures content quality while enabling community contributions.

+**Category Ordering System**: Provides administrators with simple up/down arrow controls to customize the display order of categories across all public and admin interfaces.
+New categories automatically appear at the end of the list, and the ordering is preserved consistently throughout the application.

 ## External Dependencies